bucknercd/circle/README.txt

     $ python -m pip install pygame

-5. Now you can run program.
+5. Now you can run the program.

     $ python circle.py < in.txt